gopinathsjsu/team-project-team15/README.md

   * Communication
   * Simplicity
+  	* We performed requirement analysis with a critical eye to identify essential parts of the project scope and do only what was needed.
+  	* Actively working on avoiding duplications helped us keep our code easy to maintain as we added more APIs and corresponding UI elements.
+  	* We ensured that the names of all classes/methods/variables are understandable and revealed the intent clearly.

   * Feedback
        * Feedback played a vital role during the initial stages and testing phase.
 We were dedicated to listen to everyone’s ideas without interruption.